nordicsemi/pc-nrfconnect-matter-cluster-editor/doc/docs/overview.md

 ### XML Cluster Extension File

-This tab includes the **Save extension to file** button, which checks the difference between the current filled-in values and the loaded cluster and saves the difference to an XML file.
+This section includes the **Save extension to file** button, which checks the difference between the current filled-in values and the loaded cluster and saves the difference to an XML file.

 The {{app_name}} automatically compares your current cluster with the originally loaded cluster and saves only the differences as an extension file.
 This means the following: